 When a child or teen seems to have a learning, developmental, or emotional problem that is puzzling to parents or teachers, an evaluation using standardized measures may be an option.
 Whether overwhelmed by schoolwork, slow in development of language or academic skills, or showing changes in his or her school performance or mood, evaluations can help to pinpoint the problem and lead to appropriate recommendations.

 If you suspect your child has a learning or attention problem, a neuropsychological evaluation can be used to clarify the diagnosis and offer recommendations for appropriate school interventions and accommodations.
 This type of assessment provides a comprehensive view of your child’s strengths and weaknesses as a learner and helps to identify the underlying reasons for a learning problem.
-This evaluation includes assessment of the following areas: intelligence, attention and executive functioning, language, visual-spatial, visual-motor, and fine-motor skills, memory, and social-emotional functioning, as well as academic skills in reading, spelling, writing, and math.
+A neuropsychological evaluation includes assessment of the following areas: intelligence, attention and executive functioning, language, visual-spatial, visual-motor, and fine-motor skills, memory, and social-emotional functioning, as well as academic skills in reading, spelling, writing, and math.

 An educational assessment provides a current view of a child’s academic functioning using standardized measures, that is, in comparison to others of the same age and grade.
 This can be helpful information when parents are considering a school change, requesting testing accommodations, and when a learning problem has already been clearly identified and parents would like an update on the child’s academic progress.